 Research projects that have been completed include

-- Currents status of the breeding population
+- Status of the breeding population (number of breeding pairs)

-- Breeding distribution and densitites.
+- Breeding distribution and densitites

 - Changes in breeding and foraging ranges